cynthialmy/cynthialmy/README.md

 📧 **Reach Out!**

 Got an idea, project, or just a tech-related question?
 Don't hesitate to shoot me an email at [cynthiamengyuanli@gmail.com](mailto:cynthiamengyuanli@gmail.com).
-I'm always open to interesting conversations, collaborative ventures, and coffee chat invitations!
+I'm always open to interesting conversations!